SalomePlatform/adao/doc/en/tui.rst

 **rmses** (*predictor=None*) or **rmsds** (*predictor=None*)
     Root-mean-square error (**RMSE**) or root-mean-square deviation (**RMSD**).
-    This indicator is calculated as the root mean square of the deviations of the quantity from the predictor, and is available at each step.
+    This indicator has the same unit as the quantity to which it applies.
+It is computed as the root mean square of the deviations of the quantity from the predictor, and is available at each step.
 If the predictor is not specified, this indicator theoretically applies only to an increment or a difference.
 In the latter case, it is a **RMS** of the quantity.

 As a simple example, we can use the calculation example presented above: